hsiangyuzhao/PANet/README.md

 ```python
 python train.py --model panet --patch_test --ds -c CKPT
 ```
+this will load the pretrained weights as well as the status of optimizer and scheduler.
 #### PyTorch-native AMP training
 ```python
 python train.py --model panet --patch_test --ds --mixed
 ```
+if the training is too slow, please enable CUDNN benchmark by adding `--benchmark` but it will slightly affects the reproducibility.

 ### Inference
 For default inference configuration, we use patch-based pipeline.